davigmacode/animated_repeatable/README.md

   // Repeat the animation loop 3 times (in addition to the initial cycle)
   repeat: 3,

-  // Start the animation paused
+  // Start the animation
-  pause: true,
+  pause: false,

+  // When [pause] set to `true` then `false`, reset the animation to continue
+  continuity: false,

   // Enable the mirror effect
   mirror: true,